 If you plan to reach a large audience, this likely includes users with slow internet.
 This may include poor mobile connections, rural DSL lines, or congested urban connections.
 To reach these users, you need to provide video streams in low bitrates.

-Here at Dacast, we recommend always providing a video stream in a bitrate below 1000 Kbps.
+Here at Dacast, we recommend always providing a video stream at a bitrate below 1000 Kbps.
 This ensures that all users should be able to watch your feed, and maximizes the size of your audience as much as possible.

 As video quality increases, the necessary bandwidth increases as well.
 This means that greater video quality may decrease quality in regards to buffering.
 To achieve the best QoE, broadcasters need to find a balance between these issues.

-What is multi-bitrate streaming?
+What is Multi-bitrate Streaming?

 Of course, you don’t want to simply stream a single, low-bitrate video stream.
 That would provide a bad QoE to users with fast internet.
 Instead of a high-quality stream as they would expect, they would receive a low-resolution feed.
 Not good.